 PureOS provides convenient pre-built images for use on computer and in Virtual Machines, you can find those images here: https://downloads.puri.sm/

-It is also possible to build a PureOS image.
+It is also possible to build a PureOS image from scratch from the PureOS repos.
 Purism does this when we want to test the reproducibility of a PureOS image.
-Here's how it's done;

 $ apt install live-build git ca-certificates

 3. **Clone via git our configuration for PureOS**

 Currently we build a number of images; gnome-live, gnome-oem, plasma-live.
 Exporting the type of image you want into your environment is needed if you want to overide the default;

 If no FLAVOR variable is set, the GNOME Live Flavor will be built by default.

 6. **Have fun with a fresh new PureOS image!**

 **Building images with [[ https://github.com/lkorigin/debspawn | Debspawn ]]**

 The above steps can be sped up a lot and be automated by using debspawn, which is used to create the official PureOS images in a controlled environment.